Special Tasks and Rescue (Malaysia Coast Guard): Continuation training

-Malaysia Coast Guard Rescue Divers' pipeline
+Malaysia Coast Guard Rescue Diver pipeline

 Since the establishment of Rescue Divers in 2009, the Malaysia Coast Guard (MCG) has consistently sent its officers and sailors for training at the US Naval Dive and Salvage Training Center in Panama City, FL.
 Subsequently, recognising the geographical proximity, MCG began sending its rescue diver candidates to the Japan Coast Guard's training centre.
 In 2014, the curriculum, initially derived from the US Coast Guard Aviation Survival Technician, was enriched by incorporating elements from the Japan Coast Guard Special Rescue Team, including underwater rescue in confined spaces.
 The training programme continued to be conducted under the Japanese Coast Guard.

 In 2023, MCG took a significant step by organising its first rescue diver selection and training, with supervision provided by a representative from the Japan Coast Guard.
 The MCG Rescue Divers' pipeline spans approximately three months and is structured into three stages:

 Initial Test and Medical Test

 This stage is divided into two components: the Rescue Diver Qualification Test and the Compression Chamber Qualification Test.